skottemonroe/Yeti/README.md

 This is a tool which I developed, and will continue to work on in my free time.

+Requires these libraries, which are available via Nuget:
+- AWSSDK.S3
+- System.Configuration.ConfigurationManager

 There are two main operation modes, which are accessed through the form panels.